rdegaris/ForwardVolatility/README.md

 - 2-day buffer before and after earnings date is applied by default

 **How it works:**
-1. Uses yfinance to fetch next earnings date for each ticker
+1. Uses Interactive Brokers fundamental data to fetch next earnings date for each ticker
 2. Checks if earnings falls within the trading window (expiry1 to expiry2)
 3. Applies 2-day buffer before and after earnings
 4. Automatically excludes any opportunities with earnings conflicts
 5. Reports excluded tickers with earnings dates
+6. Note: Requires IB market data subscription for fundamental data access

 ### Constraints